walberh96/walberh96/README.md

 <img src="https://img.shields.io/github/last-commit/walberh96/walberh96?label=Updated&style=flat" alt="walberh96" />

 </div>

-## Education
-- 🎓 Associate in Science in Telematics

-## Hobbies
-- 🎮 Playing video games
-- 📚 Reading books on game design and development
-- 🎵 Listening to music

 <!---
 walberh96/walberh96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.